soheilshapouri/dimensional-emotion-mining-disaster-news/README.md

 **news_merged1**: clean version of full news_data + GPT-harvested number of popele killed v2 means I removed article body from the dataset.

+**news_merged2_v2**: GPT estimate of valence is added to the dataset. v2 means I removed article body from my own versions of files.